-Today, I’m sharing 10 Alternative uses for Shampoo.` By the way, you can get Free Travel sizes of shampoo this week at Target.` With spring cleaning coming, the first idea is perfect.
+Today, I’m sharing 10 Alternative uses for Shampoo.
+With spring cleaning coming, the first idea is perfect.

 - Remove hair spray from walls – Do your bathroom walls have a bunch of shiny spots from hairspray that overshot your head?
 You can get it off without sanding and repainting.
 Simply put some shampoo on a wet sponge to clean, and wipe off suds with a clean, wet sponge.
 Shampoo is the ideal thing for this job because it is specifically made to handle hair product buildup.